Pre-Romanesque art and architecture: Spain and Portugal

-The first form of Pre-Romanesque in Spain and Portugal was the Visigothic art, that brought the horse-shoe arches to the latter Moorish architecture and developed jewellery.
+The first form of Pre-Romanesque in Spain and Portugal was the Visigothic art, that brought the horse-shoe arches to the latter Moorish architecture and developed jewelry.

 After the Moorish occupation, Pre-Romanesque art was first reduced to the Kingdom of Asturias, the only Christian realm in the area at the time which reached high levels of artistic depuration.
 (See Asturian art).
 The Christians who lived in Moorish territory, the Mozarabs, created their own architectural and illumination style, Mozarabic art.

 The best preserved Visigothic monument in Portugal is the Saint Frutuoso Chapel in Braga.